apache/flink/docs/internals/ide_setup.md

 1. Checkstyle will now give warnings in the editor for any Checkstyle violations.

-Once the plugin is installed you can directly import `"tools/maven/strict-checkstyle.xml"` by going to Settings -> Editor -> Code Style -> Java -> Gear Icon next to Scheme dropbox.
+Once the plugin is installed you can directly import `"tools/maven/checkstyle.xml"` by going to Settings -> Editor -> Code Style -> Java -> Gear Icon next to Scheme dropbox.
 This will for example automatically adjust the imports layout.

+<span class="label label-info">Note</span> This currently does not adjust the settings for star imports.

 You can scan an entire module by opening the Checkstyle tools window and clicking the "Check Module" button.
 The scan should report no errors.

-<span class="label label-info">Note</span> Selecting "Check Project" may report some errors from the archetype
-modules as they are not configured for Checkstyle validation.

-<span class="label label-info">Note</span> Some modules do not use the strict checkstyle,
+<span class="label label-info">Note</span> Some modules are not fully covered by checkstyle,
 which include `flink-core`, `flink-java`, `flink-optimizer`, `flink-runtime` and `flink-tests`.
 Nevertheless please make sure that code you add/modify in these modules still conforms to the checkstyle rules.